Mjboothaus/st-data-app-template/USING_TEMPLATE.md

 2. Edit `settings.toml` for the name of your app and subtitle if relevant
 3.

-Create python development (dev) virtual environment
+Create python development (`dev`) virtual environment

 `just venv dev`

+this relies on requirements-dev.in (via `pip-compile` - ideally via `pipx install pip-tools`) which you can adjust for the packages you are using - similarly for the `deploy` environment (which typically has fewer packages required e.g. typically no need for `pytest` or `autopep8` in deployments.

 Activate the environment where here .venv is the name of the venv directory